 It’s useful to know how to record screencasts.
 These videos of what’s displayed on your computer screen, with an audio commentary if you choose, are a good way of easily sharing a problem you’re having or something you’re working on – or helping others by showing them how to do something with their computer in an easy-to-follow-way.

-Although there are plenty of apps available for recording screencasts, the most recent version of Mac OSX, Snow Leopard, has everything you need to get recording without paying a penny more.
+Although there are plenty of apps available to record videos, the most recent version of Mac OSX, Snow Leopard, has everything you need to get recording without paying a penny more.
 In case this option’s passed you by, here’s how to record video on Mac:

 Once QuickTime Player is open, click ‘File’ and select ‘New Screen Recording’.

 This black Screen Recording window will open.
 Click the small arrow on the right-hand side of the window to select what microphone you want to use.
 If you’d prefer a silent video, select ‘None’.

 You can also choose between ‘High’ and ‘Medium’ quality (strangely, there’s no ‘Low’ option).
 If you’re recording a long piece, Medium will give you a more manageable file size.
 However, High is a better option, especially if it’s only a short video, as you’ll capture the details of the screen more clearly.